stolostron/multicloud-operators-channel/README.md

 % kubectl apply -f ./deploy/standalone
 ```

-- Create a Channel and deploy the payload(the resource you want channel operator to help you move/promote around)
+3. Create a channel and deploy the payload.
+The payload is the resource that you want the channel operator to help you move around or promote:

 ```shell
 # a simple namespace type channel example